nextrapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 # Command Line Interface (CLI)

-Strapi comes with a full featured Command Line Interface (CLI) which lets you scaffold and manage your project in seconds.
+Strapi comes with a full-featured Command Line Interface (CLI), which lets you scaffold and manage your project in seconds.

 ## strapi new